Last Updated on by Catherine Tobsing

 I’m sorry for the problems you are having, this is fixable.

 Before moving forward let’s talk about why this might be happening.

 It is normal for African grays both Timnehs and Congos to bond with an individual at a young age.

 What is opaque to most humans is that African grays will bond with an entirely different individual around the age of 5, 6 or seven.

 This is an evolutionary issue.

-It helps keep the flock “clean” by reducing and or eliminating any inbreeding.
+It helps keep the flock healthy by reducing and or eliminating any inbreeding.

-Ie the bird will initially bond with mom or dad but will choose a non-family mate going into adolescence
+The bird will initially bond with mom or dad but will choose a non-family mate going into adolescence.

 In other words, the birds are smart enough to know not to mate with a family member.